Get involved in FUF

 The editorial staff (Stockholm) - writes articles for our digital magazine and covers the debate on global issues.

-The FUF correspondents (The World) - reports on global challenges from the part of the world where they live.
+FUF-correspondents (The World) - reports on global challenges from the part of the world where they live.

 The event group (Stockholm) - organizes seminars, film screenings etc. on their own themes.